IDSIA/sacred/docs/experiment.rst

 Experiment Overview
 *******************
 ``Experiment`` is the central class of the Sacred framework.
-This section should give you an overview on how to use it and all of its main mechanisms.
+This section gives you an overview on what it does and how to use it.

 Create an Experiment
 ====================